 The practice has a long history spanning cultures, continents and millennia.

-Cannibalism was believed to be a powerful cure for disease
+Cannibalism was once believed to be a powerful cure for disease

 Unless one's own life depends on cannibalism, it is morally abhorrent.